Ultimate Super Turbo HD guide to the game development roles – GAME DESIGN JOBS

 Table of contents:

 Roles in Game Design – intro (scroll down if you want the specifics.
-I won’t mind)
+We won’t mind)

 Game Designers are people responsible for creating the core of the game itself – the gameplay.
 They’re tweaking and balancing (and playtesting – don’t forget about that part) all parts of the game.
 They create levels where all the magic happens.